junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 To protect a newborn baby’s eyes from dangerous conjunctivitis, put a line of 1% tetracycline or erythromycin 0.5% to 1% ointment in each eye within the first 2 hours (p.
 221 and 378).
 This is especially important if either parent has ever had signs of gonorrhea or chlamydia (p.
 236).

-Keeping the Baby Warm—but Not Too Warm
+Keeping the Baby Warm, but Not Too Warm

 Protect the baby from cold, but also from too much heat.
 Dress him as warmly as you feel like dressing yourself.